Dylan Crews turned down millions of dollars to play for the LSU Tigers. Not thousands or tens of thousands or even hundreds of thousands. Millions.

 He homered again the next day on Feb.
 22 against Louisiana Tech.
 His third long ball came on Feb.
 27 against Nicholls, who fell victim to Crews' power again on March 3.
 Later that night, he hit his fifth against Southern.

-Crews has been so good in his first taste of college ball that he’s received praise from a former LSU player who is now a MLB all-star and World Series champion: Houston Astros third baseman Alex Bregman.
+Crews was so good in his first taste of college ball that he received praise from a former LSU player who is now a MLB All-Star and World Series champion: Houston Astros third baseman Alex Bregman.

 Bregman called LSU head coach Paul Mainieri personally because he was so excited after watching the freshman.
-The former No. 2 pick also tweeted he thinks Crews will be the first overall pick in a few years.
+The former No. 2 pick also tweeted he thought Crews will be the first overall pick in a few years.
 And years later, he might be right.

-“He’s the total package,” he told reporters.
-“He not only has talent as a ball player, but he’s got the greatest attitude.
-He’s got all the tools.
-He’s a can’t miss prospect.
-I can’t put numbers on what I expect him to accomplish.”
+"He's the total package," then-LSU coach Paul Mainieri told reporters.
+"He not only has talent as a ball player, but he's got the greatest attitude.
+He's got all the tools.
+He's a can't miss prospect.
+I can't put numbers on what I expect him to accomplish."

 Crews left Lake Mary the No. 13 player in the country, according to Perfect Game.
 He was the highest-rated player to skip the draft and attend college in 2020.